-Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
+Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead, annual reexamination by mail, or electronically.
 If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation (see Chapter 2).

-Notification of annual reexamination interviews will be sent by first-class mail and will contain the date, time, and location of the interview.
-In addition, it will inform the family of the information and documentation that must be brought to the interview.
+Notification of annual reexamination interviews will be sent by first-class mail and will contain the date, time, and location of the interview or process for first-class mail or electronic reexamination.
+In addition, it will inform the family of the information and documentation that must be brought to the interview and/or provided by first-class mail or electronically.